-Beth joined Lambert Coffin as a shareholder in 2009 after practicing for twelve years in Vermont.
-She provides experienced advice and counsel on all phases of land use and commercial transaction issues for several multistate corporate entities engaged in diverse development projects.
-She advises on land use, and environmental impacts, works closely with architects, engineers and project managers in developing project specifications, and assists clients in preparing applications, and related materials necessary for obtaining the requisite permits and approvals.
+Beth joined Lambert Coffin as a shareholder in 2008 after practicing for twelve years in Vermont.
+She provides experienced advice and counsel on all phases of land use and transaction issues for several multistate corporate entities engaged in diverse development projects in addition to working to serve the varied legal needs of family farmers.
+She advises on land use and environmental impacts, works closely with architects, engineers, and project managers in developing project specifications, and assists clients in preparing applications, and related materials necessary for obtaining the requisite permits and approvals.
 She appears regularly on behalf of her clients before the full range of state and local regulatory bodies, and has not hesitated to appeal decisions to the state Supreme Court when necessary.

 “My approach to the practice of law combines my love of learning about people and new businesses, with the opportunity to apply my analytical skills and legal knowledge to aggressively advocate for not simply a winning result but also a practical result for all clients, whether individual or corporate.”